We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Each week, you can choose from six meals, all of which are labeled as soy-free, oil-free, nut-free, or spicy when appropriate, so you can choose meals that fit your dietary restrictions and preferences.

-Because these meals are shipped fully prepared, it takes 3 minutes or less to heat and enjoy them.
+Because these meals are shipped fully prepared, it takes 3 minutes or fewer to heat and enjoy them.

 Example meals include: